Sang Pūjā: Vajrayāna Offering Practice

 For those unfamiliar with the practice, you can click here to read an introductory article about Sang pūjā from our wisdom blog.

-Sang Offering according to the Lamé Tukdrup Barché Künsel
+Cleansing Offering (sang) according to the Lamé Tukdrup Barché Künsel

 Accomplishing the Guru’s Wisdom Mind, Dispeller of All Obstacles